- Introduction

 New-Item -ItemType SymbolicLink -Force -Path "$env:USERPROFILE\AppData\Roaming\Ruff\ruff.toml" -Target "$env:USERPROFILE\ruff.toml"

-IMHO, Ruff is a little lacking in not allowing a home directory default/fallback configuration file.
+In my opinion, Ruff is a little lacking in not allowing a home directory default or fallback configuration file.
 Instead it has its file discovery, one of which is the ${config_dir}/ruff/ directory.
-For Windows, the $(config_dir) is equivalent to %userprofile%\AppData\Roaming and if there is a pyproject.toml or ruff.toml located in the assocuated Ruff directory, that TOML will be used if no local config file is found.
+For Windows, the $(config_dir) is equivalent to %userprofile%\AppData\Roaming, and if there is a pyproject.toml or ruff.toml located in the associated Ruff directory, that TOML will be used if no local config file is found.

 Rules

-The letter prefix indicate groups that are the source of the rule.
+The letter prefix indicates groups that are the source of the rule.
 This becomes more obvious when you look at the online Rules Documentation.

 # pyproject.toml